dtoffe/dpl0c/README.md

   - :construction: An [LLVM IR](https://llvm.org/) code generator.
     - It's almost finished, but still working on proper nesting of scopes.
   - :interrobang: A [QBE](https://c9x.me/compile/) code generator.
-  - :interrobang: Maybe I consider adding a CLR bytecode generator and a JVM bytecode generator in the future, just for learning purposes.
+  - :interrobang: A CLR (.NET) bytecode generator ?
+  - :interrobang: A JVM (Java) bytecode generator ?
-- :construction: Runtime library in C for the implementation of "read" and "write".
+- :construction: Runtime library in C for the implementation of "read" and "write" (Needed for the LLVM and the QBE code generators).

 There is no plan for adding features to the language, as commonly done in the compiler courses where PL/0 is used as target language.